frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/patient.md

 ERPNext Healthcare allows you to create a portal user associated with a Patient by simply entering the user email id.
 A welcome email will be sent to the Patient email address to "Complete" registration.

 ### 2.5.
 Actions

+> Note: User should have appropriate privileges (User Role) to view the buttons

 You can use the document links in the dashboard to traverse the linked document list with Patient filter applied, or use the + icons to create new records.
 Apart from this, the Patient document allows you to,

 * View Patient's Health History, using **View > Patient History** button.